TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 - $g_\text{flare} = 0.545\cdot10^{-6}\text{ pc}^{-1}$ is a flare parameter.
 - $H(R-R_\text{flace})=\left\lbrace \begin{matrix} 1&, &R\geq R_\text{flare} \\ 0&, &R< R_\text{flare} \\ \end{matrix} \right.$ is the Heavyside step-function which assures that the flare factor only plays a role after a certain radius (compare [Robin2003][Robin2003], Sec.
 2.1.3).
 - $a^2 = R^2 + \left(z / \epsilon / k_\text{flare}\right)^2$ is a somewhat adjusted distance from the galactic center, where the scale height $\epsilon$ is scaled by the flare factor (compare [Robin2003][Robin2003], Sec.
 2.1.3).
-- $h_+ = 5000$ pc is a radial decay factor dominating at larger distances.
+- $h_+ = 5000$ pc is a radial decay length dominating at larger distances.
-- $h_- = 3000$ pc is another radial decay factor dominating at smaller distances.
+- $h_- = 3000$ pc is another radial decay length dominating at smaller distances.
 - $\rho_0$ and $\epsilon$ are taken from the table above.

 [todo_density]: <Determine normalization factor d_0>